mozilla-services/docs/source/overview.rst

 server-core
 -----------

-The *server-core* library provides helpers to build Services applications:
+The *server-core* library provides helpers to build Services applications.

-- a configuration reader.
+In *server-core*'s philosophy, a WSGI application is a :class:`SyncServerApp` instance which will contain a **config** attribute that's a mapper containing all the configuration needed by the code.
+This configuration is loaded from a unique ini-like file.

-- a base WSGI application, `SyncServerApp`.
+When a request comes in, *Routes* is used to dispatch it to a controller method.

-- various utilities for web applications but also for lower level needs.
+Controllers are simple classes whose methodes receives the request and need to return a response.

 Configuration files